newodahs/struct2map/README.md

  * **Structures**: The embedded/nested structure name will prepend the inner fields as `[parentFieldName].[childFieldName] => value`.
  * **Maps**: Data pulled from maps will appears as `[mapFieldName].[mapKeyToString] => [value]`.
    * If the map key is unable to be directly converted to a string, the key will come back as the type name as seen via reflection.
+   * In the event the map key is a `float` (of any type) or `complex64`/`complex128`, the conversion function to string uses the '`g`' modifier with a precision of -1 (see notes on https://pkg.go.dev/strconv#FormatFloat and https://pkg.go.dev/strconv#FormatComplex).
  * **Slices**: Data pulled form slices will appear as `[sliceFieldName].[sliceIndex] => [value]`.

 As the amount of nesting increases, so does the namespacing; in example: